chenmingzhang/mflab_ext/README.md

 This is a forked version of mflab from https://code.google.com/p/mflab/ the specific improvement contains:

-1. all the examples incorporated is running out of the box
+1. all the examples incorporated are running out of the box

 2. code is linux friendly, which is case sensitive.